medz/numeral.dart/README.md

 # Numeral

-Format number into beautiful string.
+A Dart library for Format number into beautiful string, Format the number into a beautiful, readable and short string.

 ## Install